yakomisar/docker-libreoffice-pdf-coverter-golang/README.md

 ## License

-MIT, see `LICENSE` for details.
+This project is licensed under the MIT License.
+For more details, please see the `LICENSE` file.

 ## Acknowledgments

-This project utilizes `LibreOffice`, a powerful open-source office suite, to perform document conversion. `Docker` a fantastic tool that is used to automate the deployment of applications in lightweight containers so that applications can work efficiently in different environments in isolation.
-And `Golang` a statically typed, mainstream language designed at Google.
+This project leverages several significant open-source technologies:

+- `LibreOffice` - A robust open-source office suite used for document conversion.
+- `Docker` - An excellent tool for automating the deployment of applications within lightweight containers, enabling apps to work efficiently across various environments.
+- `Golang` - A statically-typed, compiled language designed at Google.

 ## Contact

-If you have any questions, issues, or suggestions, feel free to open an issue or submit a pull request.
+Should you have any questions, issues, or suggestions, please feel free to open an issue or submit a pull request.